Walla Walla Wineries: A Washington Wine Tasting Weekend

 Love wine but not as serious as some of those winos out there?
 This winery says that their goal is “to make world-class wines while having the most fun that is legally possible.”
 Plus, their tasting rooms are super fun.

 This winery is on a gorgeous property and they had a wonderful tasting for us.
 They also have a collection of seven ultra-premium Columbia Valley wines that have been recognized as Food & Wine magazine’s “Winery of the Year.”
+I loved their cabernet sauvignon and have to say this was one of my favorite wineries in Walla Walla!

 There are a lot of great Walla Walla restaurants.
 Here are my favorites and some that I’ve been recommended by friends.